gabesullice/risponse/README.md

 ## Configuration

-Here is an example `config.json`.
-Values in the `defaults` object are applied to all resources, but can be overridden by them.
+Here is an example `config.json` file.
+Values in the `defaults` object are applied to all resources unless they are specificied in the resource object explicitly.
+At this time, only `cors` and `headers` may be specificied as defaults.

 ```json
 {